-The advantage of RAID 1E is the ability to the ability to the second number of physical drives, unlike RAID 1 and RAID 10.
+The advantage of RAID 1E is the ability to use an odd number of physical drives, unlike RAID 1 and RAID 10.
 You can also create a RAID 1E Logical Drive with an even number of physical drives.
 However, with an even number of drives, you obtain somewhat greater security with comparable performance using RAID 10.